 ACOG / SMFM released a guidance update on fetal growth restriction (FGR).
 While there is currently no clear consensus on the definition, evaluation, and management, FGR is associated with adverse perinatal outcomes.
-Therefore, timely diagnosis and management is key to optimizing long term benefit.
+Therefore, timely diagnosis and management are key to optimizing long term benefit.
 Ultrasound and fundal height measurement are important physical exam diagnostic maneuvers.
 Early delivery and expectant management have similar outcomes thus creating deliberate birth plans should be discussed.

 Note: Nutrition, oxygenation, and cardiovascular adaptation to pregnancy (placental perfusion) are underlying maternal factor mechanisms that impact fetal growth